-A new full assessment of black rockfish in waters off California was conducted in 2015 (Cope, et al. 2015a).
-This was the first assessment ever of the California black rockfish stock in isolation.
-Cope et al. (2015a) estimated the California black rockfish stock was at a 33 percent depletion at the start of 2015 (Figure 2-8).
-While the stock is estimated to be below the biomass target and in the precautionary zone, the assessment estimates the stock has been increasing in abundance in the last 20 years.
-The stock is projected to be above the biomass target by the start of 2017 due to the strength of very strong year classes in 2008 and 2009.
+A full assessment of black rockfish in waters off California was conducted in 2015 (Cope, et al. 2015a).
+It was the first assessment ever of the California black rockfish stock in isolation.
+Cope et al. (2015a) estimated the California black rockfish stock was at a 33 percent depletion at the start of 2015, which was below the biomass target and in the precautionary zone, but the assessment estimated the stock had been increasing in abundance in the last 20 years.
+The stock was projected to be above the biomass target by the start of 2017 due to the strength of very strong year classes in 2008 and 2009.